 How to register for Self Assessment

 When to register for Self Assessment

-Please note that if you registered for Self Assessment and filed a tax return last year, you don’t need to register again.
+If you registered for Self Assessment and filed a tax return last year, you don’t need to re-register in order to submit this year’s return.

+How to register for Self Assessment